livewire/livewire/docs/lazy.md

 > [!tip]
 >
-> When you use a placeholder don't use x-init and x-intersect on the root element of the returned HTML because they will be replaced by the component itself.
+> When you use the placeholder don't use x-init and x-intersect on the root element of the returned HTML because they will be replaced by the component itself.
 > <br>
 > <b>x-intersect</b> for lazy
 > <br>
-> <b>x-init</b> for defer
+> <b>x-init</b> for lazy on load
 >

 ## Passing in props